Overview of the Greek Language

 Greek is the official language of Greece, as well as one of the official languages of Cyprus and the European Union.
 Beyond that, there are a few million people elsewhere in the world who claim Greek as their first language, including numerous speakers in Turkey, Albania, Canada, and the United States.

 Greek is a member of the Indo-European family of languages.
-Greek speakers, probably invaders from the Balkans, were established in the Greek peninsula by the 16th century B.C.
 Ancient Greek had many dialects including Aeolic, Arcadian, Doric, Cyprian, and Ionic.
-As Athens became the dominant political and cultural center of ancient Greece, the Ionic dialect spoken there-- Attic Greek-- formed the basis for a common dialect, the Koine dialect which was understood throughout the Greek-speaking world.
+As Athens became the dominant political and cultural center of ancient Greece, the Ionic dialect spoken there (Attic Greek) formed the basis for a common dialect, the Koine dialect, which was understood throughout the Greek-speaking world.

 Modern Greek is derived from Koine.
 It became the official language of the kingdom of Greece in the 19th century.
 For a long while, there were two different versions of Greek in use.
 Demotic was the language used for creative literature and everyday speech.
 Katharevousa, on the other hand, was the official language of the armed forces, law, medicine, schools, newspapers, and broadcast media.
 In 1976 the Greek government adopted Demotic (Modern Greek) as the official language.